Photos of beautiful and unusual guitars that I have owned or worked on.

 Label reads "DEFIANT - BURNS LONDON - SERIAL NO: 00722"

-This interesting guitar appears to be a MELODIJA Acoustic Cello-Guitar from Menges (Slovenija), imported to Britain and re-branded as a BURNS 'Defiant'
+This interesting guitar appears to be an older MELODIJA Acoustic Cello-Guitar re-branded as a BURNS 'Defiant'.

-Weird taper to depth of the Headstock, with open-backed Tuners of similar appearance to early 'Rugby Ball'-buttoned Van Gents
+Unusual tapered headstock depth, with open-backed tuners of similar appearance to early 'Rugby Ball'-buttoned Van Gents

 Hand-Painted model name on headstock, over remnants of removed previous maker's badge?

-Featuring neck-mounted re-badged upside-down Rellog pickup and soundhole-mounted control panel.
+Featuring an upside-down neck-mounted Rellog pickup re-badged as 'Ormston Burns', plus a soundhole-mounted control panel.

 Regarding the Burns Archtop - I have seen a couple of these over the years.
 The music trade shows, especially Frankfurt etc.. were a real hunting ground for wheeler/dealers in the mid-late 50's.
 It wasn't unusual for dealers to go over and buy up small amounts of guitars etc... bring them home and re-brand them as their own.
 Everybody was doing it - much like it happens in China today.
 Jim Burns was no exception - and he obviously acquired a number of these units, probably quite cheaply - and then tarted them up with pickups, badges etc...
 (I think the Defiant logo was actually off a fridge or something similar).
 The pickups were normally Relogg's or Fuma's - with a different cover added.
 Like most Burns serial numbers - they were complete fantasy - I doubt if there were ever more than 20 of these modified - probably a lot less.
 An interesting snapshot in time though - Burns was a sucker for buying things cheaply and re-using them (such as the TV cabinet amplifier boxes).
 I'd love to know how much he paid for them.........
 Cheers, Ade